 Fahmida is based in Pittsburgh, Pa., but originally hails from Dhaka, Bangladesh.

-Note: a recent WebMD article in which Fahmida's insights were sought regarding moral injury to healthcare workers as a result of the Covid-19 pandemic" recently appeared in articles at WebMD and the World Economic Forum.
+Note: Fahmida's insights regarding "moral injury to healthcare workers as a result of the Covid-19 pandemic" recently appeared in articles at WebMD and the World Economic Forum.